aarushmagic/esp-scope/README.md

   - Functions as an AP (`ESP-Scope`) by default.
   - Can connect to an existing network via the Web UI.
   - Captive portal support for easy configuration.
+- **Persistent Calibration**: Save voltage and frequency correction factors to NVS to fix hardware offsets.

+## Calibration
+This firmware includes a calibration system to correct for hardware inaccuracies (e.g., VRef offsets, clock drift).
+Calibration data is saved to Non-Volatile Storage (NVS) and persists across reboots.

+### Voltage Calibration (Oscilloscope)
+To correct voltage readings (e.g., if 3.3V reads as 3.1V):
+1. Navigate to the Oscilloscope tab.
+2. Click the Calibrate Voltage button (wrench icon &#128736;).
+3. Apply a stable voltage to the input pin.
+4. Click `+ Add Point`.
+5. Enter the Measured value (what the scope currently shows) and the Actual value (measured by a reliable multimeter).
+6. Repeat for at least 2 points (e.g., one low voltage and one high voltage).
+7. Click `Calculate & Save`.
+The system calculates a linear regression ($y = mx + c$) and applies it to future readings.

+### Frequency Calibration (Function Generator)
+To fix frequency mismatches:
+1. Navigate to the Func Gen tab.
+2. Select the Wave type you want to calibrate (Square, Sine, or Triangle).
+3. Set a Freq (e.g., 1000 Hz) and turn it on.
+4. Click the Calibrate Frequency button (wrench icon &#128736;).
+5. Measure the real output frequency using an external counter or the scope itself.
+6. Enter the Target Freq (e.g., 1000) and the Actual Output (e.g., 950).
+7. Click Update Factor.
+The system calculates a correction ratio and saves it for that specific wave type.

+*Note: You can reset all calibration data to factory defaults via the "Reset" button (circular arrow &olarr;) in the Function Generator tab.*

 ## Getting Started